 Have you been diagnosed with bruxism?
 Do you believe that you may be grinding your teeth at night?
 Visit the dentist's office Medical Lake, Cheney, Airway Heights, Fairchild Air Force Base, and Davenport trusts!
 At Best Impression Dental, we offer a range of therapies to treat this condition, including custom mouth guards.
 Call us today to schedule your appointment with Dr. Alicia Burton!

 Night guards come in hard, medium, and soft varieties, with the soft ones resembling mouth guards for sports and hard ones resembling clear plastic retainers, though they’re much sturdier.
-At Best Impression Dental most of our nightguards consist of a hard-outer layer with a soft liner giving you both durability and comfort.
-Wearing a night guard provides a cushioning effect so that the upper and lower teeth can’t wear away at each other.
-A nightguard also creates an ideal glide path for the teeth which enables us to shift the wear from the teeth and jaw to the plastic nightguard surface.
-A nightguard will protect your teeth from external damage caused by grinding, such as chipping and erosion, and often helps dramatically with jaw and TMJ pain.
+At Best Impression Dental most of our night guards for TMJ consist of a hard outer layer with a soft liner giving you both durability and comfort.
+Wearing a night guard provides a cushioning effect so that the upper and lower teeth can’t wear away from each other.
+A night guard also creates an ideal glide path for the teeth which enables us to shift the wear from the teeth and jaw to the plastic night guard surface.
+A night guard will protect your teeth from external damage caused by grinding, such as chipping and erosion, and often helps dramatically with jaw and TMJ pain.

 What Night Guards Are Not

 While hard night guards might look like retainers, they are not necessarily interchangeable.
 You should never use a normal retainer as a night guard, because it doesn’t have the necessary thickness to withstand the pressure.
 You should also be careful about using night guards as retainers.
 If you have a hard night guard that is properly fitted to your teeth and made by a dental professional, it can serve as a retainer, but a soft night guard, or the ones bought over the counter won’t prevent your teeth from shifting.